FIFA 22? Call us old-fashioned, but isn’t it cheaper to buy FIFA 2003 if you want to play as Zidane, Henry and Ronaldo?

 The legend’s son, Daniel, is currently a 20-year-old on AC Milan’s books.
 He’s rated 59 on the game - a full 30 points fewer than his dad.
 Bet that makes for banter in the Maldini household.

 6. Ferenc Puskas

-While Real Madrid fans may well have been hoping for a new Galactico added to their squad this summer in the shape of Kylian Mbappe or Jadon Sancho, they are at least getting a stunning new legend in FUT this season.
+While Real Madrid fans may well have been hoping for a new Galactico added to their squad this summer in the shape of Kylian Mbappe, they are at least getting a stunning new legend in FUT this season.

 Ferenc Puskas is the highest-rated new addition to FIFA 21’s icons.
 The Hungarian striker lit up the Bernabeu in the 50s and he’s been rightly lionised this season with 96-rated shooting, 91-rated pace and 92-rated dribbling.
 Kylian who?

 One of the most iconic footballers of all time, Garrincha is probably the most surprising package on FUT, too.

 ‘The Little Bird’ has a 94-rated card with five-star skill moves.
 Aside from strength and heading, he’s rated at 83 or above for pretty much everything you’d want from an attacker, including 96 for dribbling.

 He might not the most famous player on the game but Garrincha is a complete animal in any team.
 Plus, he has either a 94-rated, 92-rated or 90-rated card.